 - Experts estimate that the region would gain $4.4 billion annually and the gross domestic product would rise by approximately $8 billion if the region were less segregated.

 We believe our response to these disparities will determine our region’s future.
 Our vision is a thriving, equitable and connected Chicago region where people of all races, places and identities have the opportunity to reach their potential.
-In order to achieve this, we plan to:
+To achieve this, we plan to tackle wealth inequity at the household, neighborhood, and community level:

 - Connect philanthropy to impact to increase giving that leverages the expertise of the Trust to mobilize resources that advance equity and opportunity.

 - Address critical needs to provide stability to individuals, families and communities throughout the region.

-- Catalyze neighborhood investment to revitalize under-invested black and Latinx communities.
+- Catalyze neighborhood investment to revitalize disinvested black and Latinx communities.

 - Grow household wealth to increase the share in economic prosperity for Black and Latinx individuals and families.

 There is no secret switch to undo decades of discriminatory practices, let alone the consequences of centuries of racism and racial and economic segregation.
 The work is hard, but we are up to the challenge.
 Building on the Trust’s legacy, we will marshal community investments, elevate community voices, advance policies and inspire philanthropic support for initiatives that demonstrably contribute to closing the racial and ethnic wealth gap and lead to a thriving, equitable and connected Chicago region.
 We hope you will join us on this journey.